Fuelling your body for running while dieting: is it possible?

 You can then take into account the calories you burn through running to determine your daily calorie intake.
 An online calculator can help you to do this for free.

-While it can seem sensible to cut back on calories to lose weight, doing so whilst also trying to establish a running regime can be detrimental.
+While it can seem sensible to cut back on calories to lose weight, doing so while also trying to establish a running regimen can be detrimental.

-In fact, restricting your calories too heavily can lead to your body going into starvation mode, clinging onto fat and slowing down your metabolism, making it more challenging to lose weight.
+In fact, restricting your calories too severely can lead to your body entering starvation mode, clinging to fat and slowing down your metabolism, making it more challenging to lose weight.

-Equally, this can also result in a lack of progress within your fitness aims, too, as you will find yourself feeling much more sluggish.
+Equally, this can also result in a lack of progress toward your fitness goals, as you will find yourself feeling much more sluggish.

 Nutrition

-Once you have worked out your daily calorie intake, it is important to focus on the types of foods with which you are fuelling your body.
+Once you have determined your daily calorie intake, it is essential to focus on the types of foods that fuel your body.

-Most of your calories should come from nutrient-dense foods such as fruits, vegetables, proteins, whole grains and healthy fats.
-These foods will provide your body with the energy it needs to ensure your running regime is fuelled efficiently.
+Most of your calories should come from nutrient-dense foods, such as fruits, vegetables, protein, whole grains, and healthy fats.
+These foods will provide your body with the energy it needs to ensure your running while dieting is fuelled efficiently.

 When it comes to the type of diet you follow, there is no one-size-fits-all approach.
 Some runners prefer a higher-carbohydrate approach, while others may find that a higher-fat or higher-protein diet suits them better.
-It is vital to experiment and find what works best for you at fuelling your running whilst also losing weight.
+It is vital to experiment and find what works best for you in fueling your running while also losing weight.

 Carbohydrates are the body’s main energy source and are therefore crucial for runners.
-However, it is important to choose the right type – complex carbohydrates such as whole grains, sweet potatoes, and fruits, rather than simple sugars like candy and soda.
+However, it is important to choose the right type of complex carbohydrates, such as whole grains, sweet potatoes, and fruits, rather than simple sugars like candy and soda.

 Complex carbohydrates release energy gradually and will help to prevent crashes during long runs, which could prevent you from achieving your goals.

 Protein is essential for building and repairing muscle tissue, which is important for recovery after a run.
-It is useful to aim towards eating one type of protein with every meal, such as eggs, chicken, Greek yoghurt or tofu.
+It is beneficial to aim for eating one type of protein with every meal, such as eggs, chicken, Greek yoghurt, or tofu.

-It may seem counterproductive to focus on getting fat into your body, but it can be beneficial if you choose wisely.
-Healthy fats are essential for overall health and can provide a slow-burning source of fuel for your longer runs.
+It may seem counterproductive to focus on gaining weight in your body, but it can be beneficial if you choose wisely.
+Healthy fats are essential for overall health and can provide a slow-burning source of fuel for running while dieting.

 Good sources of healthy fats include avocados, nuts and seeds, olive oil and oily fish like salmon, tuna, mackerel and trout.